catarinarodriguesv/QR-Code-Generator/README.md

   node index.js
 ```

 The code will ask you to provide the URL link you desire to turn into a QR-Code and after that, the magic will happen!
+You will find your new QR-Code in the folder.

 Congratulations!
 You've successfully set up and run your new qr-code generator!